ebrehault/slides/plone/ploneconf-2017-keynote.md

 # Presenter Notes

-Offering a full REST API approach.
+Offering a full REST API approach, that's nice.

 And what about a GraphQL implementation?
+Would be nice too...

 --------------------------------------------------------------------------------